-I am always amazed about the large number of skeptics and cynics when it comes to leadership development.
+I am always amazed by a large number of skeptics and cynics when it comes to leadership development.

-Let me share an analogy that I use during sessions to handle skeptical and cynical tendencies of audiences, regarding leadership development tools.
+Let me share an analogy that I use during sessions to handle the skeptical and cynical tendencies of audiences regarding leadership development tools.

 The Kitchen Analogy